cbacknet/AppLoader/FAQ.md

 Some hosters don't allow the FTP user to delete files or folders that were created by the PHP interpreter.
 Usually these hosters provide something like "fix file permissions" or "reassign file owner on webspace" or something like that in the hoster's administration interface.
-Just ask your hoster for help if it happens and you don't know how to reassign the files to the FTP account.
+Just ask your hoster for help if it happens, and you don't know how to reassign the files to the FTP account.

 <br /><br />